 Provide Open Access to Essential Information

 Providing top-notch customer support often comes down to having access to the right information at all times.

-- Customer data — from persona profile to engagement and purchase histories
+- Customer data from your various knowledge management tools — from persona profile to engagement and purchase histories

 - Product specs, how-to guides, and troubleshooting documentation